The Hypnosis Quit Smoking Plan

-How many of these smoking-related problems can you relate to?
+How many of these smoking-related challenges can you relate to?

 - Constant coughing